Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/migrating-vvv1.md

     - memcached-admin
 ```

-This will cause any changes to be pulled from the repository when `vagrant provision --with-provision site-my-test-site` is run.
+This will cause any changes to be pulled from the repository when `vagrant provision` or `vagrant provision --with-provision site-my-test-site` is run.

 See the [full YAML configuration documentation](vvv-config.yml.md) for details on other available options.